 Using economics to address gender inequalities

-Life Course Centre researchers will be well represented at the Australian Gender Economics Workshop, co-hosted by the Women in Economics Network and RMIT University, in Melbourne on 13-15 February 2019.
+Life Course Centre researchers were well represented at the Australian Gender Economics Workshop, co-hosted by the Women in Economics Network and RMIT University, in Melbourne on 13-15 February 2019.

-Dr Leonora Risse, Vice-Chancellor’s Postdoctoral Fellow at RMIT University and a Life Course Centre Affiliate, is Chair of the AGEW2019 Organising Committee.
-Also on the Organising Committee are Life Course Centre Affiliate Dr Tina Rampino of the University of Queensland, and Life Course Centre Research Fellows Dr Julie Moschion of the University of Melbourne and Dr Marian Vidal-Fernandez of the University of Sydney.
-Dr Risse is providing a plenary session welcome and moderating the policy symposium session at AGEW2019, while Dr Vidal-Fernandez and Dr Rampino will be session chairs.
-Also featured on the program are: Life Course Centre Affiliate Professor Lisa Cameron of the University of Melbourne, who is a mentor in the new Academic Career Development session; Life Course Centre Research Fellows Dr Tony Beatton of the University of Queensland and Dr Hayley Fisher of the University of Sydney, who are both presenting at workshop sessions and will be chairing other sessions in the program; and Life Course Centre Research Fellow Dr Jan Kabátek and Professor Lyn Craig, both of the University of Melbourne, who are discussants at workshop sessions.
+Dr Leonora Risse, Vice-Chancellor’s Postdoctoral Fellow at RMIT University and a Life Course Centre Affiliate, was Chair of the AGEW2019 Organising Committee.
+Also on the Organising Committee were Life Course Centre Affiliate Dr Tina Rampino of the University of Queensland, and Life Course Centre Research Fellows Dr Julie Moschion of the University of Melbourne and Dr Marian Vidal-Fernandez of the University of Sydney.
+Dr Risse provided a plenary session welcome and moderated the policy symposium session at AGEW2019, while Dr Vidal-Fernandez and Dr Rampino were session chairs.
+Also featured on the program were: Life Course Centre Affiliate Professor Lisa Cameron of the University of Melbourne, who was a mentor in the new Academic Career Development session; Life Course Centre Research Fellows Dr Tony Beatton of the University of Queensland and Dr Hayley Fisher of the University of Sydney, who were both presenting at workshop sessions and chaired other sessions in the program; and Life Course Centre Research Fellow Dr Jan Kabátek and Professor Lyn Craig, both of the University of Melbourne, who were discussants at workshop sessions.

 For more information on AGEW2019 click here.